 - Consumer apps to improve the shopping experience for customers.
 By developing consumer apps, sellers now can have their customers making purchases online anywhere at any time, right on their own mobile devices.
 More than that, consumer apps also help with up-selling and cross-selling triggered by personalized product recommendations.

-- Social commerce to enable customers to buy products right at the moment they encounter it on social media.
+- Social commerce enables customers to buy products right at the moment they encounter it on social media.
 According to research, 51% of millennials tend to buy products via social media.
-By a POS system embedding purchase buttons into social media platforms like Instagram, Facebook, or Twitter, it increases the chance of customers adding the product into their carts.
-For example, the introduction of Instagram Shopping Posts in 2018 started a whole new era of social commerce in particular and e-commerce in general.
+By a POS system embeds purchase buttons into social media platforms like Instagram, Facebook, or Twitter, it increases the chance of customers adding the product into their carts.
+For example, the introduction of Instagram Shopping Posts in 2018 started a whole new era of social commerce and e-commerce in general.

 Various shipping methods that are fast

 Shipping is a mundane and everyday task of every retailer that offers online shopping or sells on the phone.
 However, it consumes so much time and effort for business owners and operators to optimize their shipping as there are many processes to deal with.
-Furthermore, buyers nowadays want to be capable of doing more: they want their purchases to be shipped from brick-and-mortar stores or right from warehouses.
-And no matter what the shipping option is, customers want it to be fast.
+Furthermore, buyers nowadays want to be capable of doing more: they want their purchases to be shipped from brick-and-mortar stores or from warehouses.
+And no matter the shipping option, customers want it to be fast.

 POS systems support fashion brands with shipping from figuring out the best fulfillment route to splitting orders and figuring out the optimal safety stock.
 Additionally, shipping is now at ease as POS helps retailers provide customers with various shipping options, point out the shortest route from a warehouse or physical store to customers’ addresses, and communicate well with shippers.
 All are for a smooth and seamless delivery process that pleases the customers.